 Opening Weekend: $39.1 million

 Even before the unfortunate global spread of the coronavirus, it was speculated by many that “Onward” would face a tough task in order to turn a profit for Disney.
 Once the pandemic affected totals (dropping 70% from an already low $39 million debut to $10 million in its second weekend), theaters shut down across the country, essentially dooming the film.
-In fact, it was announced it has already be made available for purchase digitally, and will start streaming on Disney+ in April.
-It made $103 million worldwide before the industry shutdown, and I’ll describe how I arrived at my approximated figures below.
+In fact, it was announced it has already be made available for purchase digitally, and started streaming on Disney+ in April (which will slightly help boost their library’s worth).
+It made $103 million worldwide before the industry shutdown (and a total of $130 million with subsequent releases), and I’ll describe how I arrived at my approximated figures below.

 Disney, but especially with their Pixar films, is tight-lipped with the cost of the films.
 No official cost for “Onward” was reported, but typically Pixar’s films cost around $175–200 million.
 One of Pixar’s most recent films, “Finding Dory” cost $200 million and spent $160 million on marketing.
 So let’s say “Onward,” a film released four years later but with less anticipation than that sequel, spent around $120 million on P&A, for a total cost of about $300 million.

-Disney typically gets 50% of domestic theater grosses and 40% of foreign (China is typically even less than that, but they’ve been closed off since December).
-So combining half the $61.5 million made in the US ($30.7 million) with 40% of the $41.6 million made overseas ($16.6 million), Disney made about $47.3 million from “Onward’s” theatrical run.
+Disney typically gets 50% of domestic theater grosses and 40% of foreign (China is typically even less than that, around 30%, but they’ve been closed off since December).
+So combining half the $61.6 million made in the US ($30.8 million) with 40% of the $73.9 million made overseas ($29.6 million), Disney made about $60.4 million from “Onward’s” theatrical run.
 There may be some more ways for the film to make money, such as TV deals and toys, and even though this is going straight to streaming it’s not like there won’t be home video sales.
 I’ll give the film $55 million in digital and physical copy sales (“Toy Story 4” has made $54 million, “Incredibles 2” $70 million and “The Good Dinosaur” $63 million).
-But still, after all the dusts settles, the film likely lost Disney around $197.3 million (102.3 minus 300).
+But still, after all the dusts settles, the film likely lost Disney around $184.6 million (115 minus 300).
 If that number seems too high to be true, just consider that “A Wrinkle in Time” cost the studio a combined $250 million to make and advertise (less than “Onward”) and grossed $132 million worldwide (more than “Onward”); that film ended up $130 million in the red for the Mouse House.
+Similarly, fellow Pixar film “The Good Dinosaur” had a combined production and marketing budget of $350 million, grossed $332 million, and still lost $85 million.
 Disney will recover, hopefully along with every other studio and theater chain, but unfortunately “Onward” couldn’t catch a break from day one.

 Artemis Fowl (June 12)